How do I write a will?

 Joint will

-A will created by two people, usually spouses, that specifies how their assets will be distributed after one of them dies.
+A single will created by two people, usually spouses, that specifies how their assets will be distributed after one of them dies.

 Mirror will